iov-one/docs/docs/weave-tutorial/08-app.md

 ### Chain

 `Chain(authFn x.Authenticator, minFee coin.Coin)` method chains the decorators in an absolute *execution order*.
-This defines the production line of blockhain application starting from transactions entry to the blockchains endpoints to transaction saving.
+This defines the production line of blockhain application starting from transactions entry to the blockchains endpoints and transaction saving.

 ```go
 // Chain returns a chain of decorators, to handle authentication,